 How to Sell Antiques Online on eBay

 Anyone can learn to sell antiques online.
 When most people think of the word antique, they think of their grandmother's huge heavy armoire or carved four-poster bed.
 Antiques can be all sorts of things that are small enough to fit in your pocket.
-With the easy access to eBay and other sites, as well as the access to information, it is relatively easy to make money selling your antiques online.
+With easy access to eBay and other sites, as well as access to information, it is relatively easy to make money selling your antiques online.

 What Exactly Qualifies as an Antique?

 Before you can sell your items and classify them as antique, you must understand how an item is determined to be antique and what the word means.
 Webster's Dictionary defines an antique as, "a collectible object such as a piece of furniture or work of art that has a high value because of its considerable age."
 According to Antiques HQ, in the antique trade, the term refers to objects more than 100 years old.
 Items begin to be considered vintage at 20 years old.
 Generally speaking, vintage often refers to items from the years 1960-1979, and retro refers to the years 1950-1960.
 Using the correct keyword for your antiques is very important, as you want to match your item with buyer searches, and you don't want to be reported for misclassifying your item.

 What Types Sell the Best?

 The answer to this question will depend on who you ask, and how you define the word "best." eBay shows over 600,000 items with the keyword "antique" currently listed.
 Over 162,000 items with the keyword "antique" sold in the last 30 days.
 The most popular categories include:

 - Clocks and clock parts

 Before listing on eBay, you will want to consider the complexity of shipping the item as well as how fragile it is.
 The last thing you want to happen is to sell something like an antique chandelier or lamp and have it arrive broken.